-September 30, 2023 March 31, 2023
+December 31, 2023 March 31, 2023

 Assets

-Total Financial Assets 10,282 10,669
+Total Financial Assets 10,256 10,669

-Total Liabilities 4,794 4,454
+Total Liabilities 4,670 4,454

-Net Financial Assets 5,488 6,215
+Net Financial Assets 5,586 6,215

-Total Non-Financial Assets 2,348 2,801
+Total Non-Financial Assets 1,801 2,801

-Accumulated Surplus 7,836 9,016
+Accumulated Surplus 7,387 9,016

-SCC's Net Financial Assets at the end of its second quarter were \$5.4 million, which was \$0.8 million lower than March 31, 2023.
-The decrease is related primarily to growth in Deferred Revenue liabilities and a delay in payments which were partially offset by an increase in Cash.
-Deferred Revenues grew by \$1.8 million and stemmed from the invoicing of annual fees in April, as well as payments received for innovative services' billings for SCC's mental health program with Health Canada.
+SCC's Net Financial Assets at the end of its third quarter were \$5.6 million, which was \$0.6 million lower than March 31, 2023.
+There was a \$0.4 million decrease in Total Financial Assets that was driven by \$0.8 million more in collections of receivables offset by a lesser increase in cash of only \$0.4 million.
+The \$0.8 million of collections of receivables were primarily for program funding that was approved late last fiscal year and collected during the first half of this fiscal year.
+Liabilities increased by \$0.2 million which was caused by \$0.9 million of more deferred revenues offset by \$0.7 million of less payables and accrued liabilities.
+The growth in deferred revenue stemmed from the invoicing of annual fees in April, as well as payments received for innovative services' billings for SCC's mental health program with Health Canada.
 Both the annual fees and innovative services collections will be recognized into revenue throughout the remainder of the fiscal year 2023-2024.
-Accounts receivable also decreased by \$1.2 million due to collections of program funding that was approved late last fiscal year and collected during the first half of this fiscal year.

-At September 30, SCC's Accumulated Surplus was \$7.8 million.
-This \$1.2 million decrease in SCC's Accumulated Surplus was driven by SCC's year-to-date \$1.2 million deficit and was consistent with SCC's planned activities for the period.
+At December 31, SCC's Accumulated Surplus was \$7.4 million which was a \$1.6 million decrease from the prior fiscal year-end and was a result of SCC's year-to-date deficit that was consistent with planned activities for the period.

 SCC's Corporate Plan reflects the balance between funding and expenditures over the next five years.
-SCC's Accumulated Surplus is fully committed to fulfill SCC's temporary program deliverables and a "reinvestment component" for IM/IT modernization and security, as well as the staffing required for funded programs.
-SCC also maintains a \$1.5 million reserve for risk as per its Accumulated Surplus Target Policy.
+SCC's Accumulated Surplus is fully committed to fulfill SCC's temporary program deliverables and a "strategic reinvestment component" for IM/IT modernization and security, as well as the staffing required for future programs where the funding has already been received.
+SCC estimates that these carryovers will account for \$7.2 million of SCC's forecasted year-ending accumulated surplus of \$10.1 million.
+SCC is also required to maintain a \$1.5 million reserve for risk as per its Accumulated Surplus Target Policy.
+The remaining 2023-2024 balance is fully spent to maintain current operational levels and offset inflationary pressures over the next 6 - 12 months leaving little capacity to invest against future opportunities as they arise.